Your website’s ability to attract new business bears no relation to how much you spend on it

-Unfortunately the number one outcome from a new website for many professional service firms is that the firm and its owners feel proud and better about themselves.
+Unfortunately, the number one outcome for a new website from many professional service firms is that it makes them feel proud and better about themselves.

-Problem is the money your spending that you don’t have to is probably being spent on what the thing looks like while lining the pockets of some overzealous “brand experts” and graphic designers who rely on emotional subjective queues with not much more than fluff in their tool-kits
+The problem is you’re spending money you don’t have to on what the thing looks like while lining the pockets of some overzealous “brand experts” and graphic designers who rely on emotional subjective queues with not much more than fluff in their tool-kits.

-If the site is all about yourself and full of curated brand messages it will typically end up a battlefield of compromise and poorly differentiated when you scratch the nice shiny surface.
+If the site is all about you and full of curated brand messages it will typically end up a battlefield of compromise and poorly differentiated when you scratch the nice shiny surface.

-Money can’t buy you happiness (although it helps) and likewise it can’t buy you different – Yes you can buy “looking different” which is why you end up with things like pictures of animals on your home page.
+Money can’t buy you happiness (although it helps) and likewise, it can’t buy you differentiation.
+Yes, you can buy “looking different” which is why you end up with things like pictures of animals on your homepage.

 The ability for your site to attract and convert new business is influenced by the following factors;